HilscherAutomation/netPI-straton-softplc/README.md

 The image provided hereunder deploys a container with installed Debian and the soft PLC [straton](https://www.straton-plc.com/) for Raspberry PI (unlicensed).

-Base of this image builds a tagged version of [debian:jessie](https://hub.docker.com/r/resin/armv7hf-debian/tags/) with unlicensed straton [runtime for Raspberry PI](https://www.straton-plc.com/en/news/success-stories/raspberry/) T5 in the version 9.1 which runs 15 minutes until it turns into a demo mode.
+Base of this image builds [debian](https://www.balena.io/docs/reference/base-images/base-images/) with unlicensed straton [runtime for Raspberry PI](https://www.straton-plc.com/en/news/success-stories/raspberry/) T5 in the version 9.1 which runs 15 minutes until it turns into a demo mode.

 To upgrade to a full featured version use the image's building script as a template, add your bought `K5License.ini` (MAC address bound) file from COPA-DATA to the runtime folder `/home/pi`, rebuild it in an own repository and then deploy it on netPI.